tianhaoz95/matrix/design/matrix-core-design.md

 The implementation only discovers devices connected via USB.
 It must also support network-connected devices (ADB over Wi-Fi).
 I have updated the Task Description to reflect this requirement.
 ```

-### 5.3 Capability Discovery & Synthesis
+### 5.3 Capability Discovery Workflow
 1.  **Authorization:** The user grants the Agent Client permission to scan the host system.
-2.  **Autonomous Scan:** The Rust core logic runs a series of diagnostic tools (e.g., `which git`, `lscpu`, `adb devices`, `rustc --version`).
+2.  **Autonomous Scan:** The Rust core logic runs diagnostic tools (e.g., `which git`, `lscpu`, `adb devices`).
-3.  **Synthesis:** The Agent Client (optionally using an LLM) compiles the raw diagnostic data into a human-readable and Architect-legible Markdown statement.
+3.  **Synthesis:** The Agent Client compiles raw diagnostic data into a human-readable and Architect-legible Markdown statement.
-4.  **User Review:** The user can edit the synthesized statement in the Client UI (e.g., hiding certain tools or adding manual descriptions).
+4.  **User Review:** The user can edit the synthesized statement in the Client UI.
-5.  **Synchronization:** Upon approval, the statement is pushed to the HQ via the MSP Layer and becomes visible to the Architect for task delegation.
+5.  **Synchronization:** Upon approval, the statement is pushed to HQ via the MSP Layer.

+### 5.4 AI Coding Agent Workflow
+When the Architect delegates a code-related task to an Agent, the client initiates the following specialized loop:
+1.  **Environment Setup:** Using `ContainerService`, the agent creates a dedicated git worktree and initializes an `ExecutionProcess`.
+2.  **Context Retrieval:** The `FileRanker` identifies relevant files to populate the LLM's context window.
+3.  **The Coding Turn:** The Agent executes a series of "turns" using the `StandardCodingAgentExecutor`, streaming real-time diffs back to HQ via `DiffStream`.
+4.  **Verification:** The Agent runs automated tests within its container to verify the fix.
+5.  **Submission:** Upon successful verification, the Agent updates the Task Markdown with its changes and marks it for Architect review.

 ---